-The most common these days is website and phone calls.
+The most common lead management sources these days is a website and making phone calls.
 You can get creative with this though as there are a number of other ways including events such as trade shows and seminars.
 Cold calling is not a pleasant activity but it is a proven way of generating leads.
 In this step you need to identify what your lead sources are that will enable your prospects to connect with you.

 Once you have done all of the heavy legwork to get prospects to connect with you, you must capture them.
 Depending on the size of your business it could be anything from a web form, email marketing tool such as MailChimp or implementing a CRM if you’re business is ready for it.
 Either way, get that lead into your database so that you can track them.

 As I mentioned in the outset, sometimes there is a problem of too many leads.
 You’ve done a good job of getting referrals or maybe that Google Ads campaign is kicking butt.
 How do you prioritize all of these leads coming in that fit what you’re ideal customer?
 You need a qualification checklist.

 What can you find on a checklist?
 Your ideal customer.
 Are you B2B and only work with 2 to 10 employees?
 That’s a qualifying question for your prospect.
 If you were a Ferrari dealership would you try to sell a Ferrari to a household income of less than $20k per year?
 You might try but odds are you’d do better to focus on those earning a lot more.
 Create a checklist and use it.
 If you have a CRM then you can build this in but if you’re not quite ready then create a few columns in Excel to track your leads that way.